 - What is Data Science?

-- Who Can Become a Data Scientist/ Analyst/ Engineer?
+– Can a Data Scientist become a Machine Learning Engineer?

 What is Data Science?

 You must have wondered, ‘What is Data Science?’, Data science is a broad field of study pertaining to data systems and processes, aimed at maintaining data sets and deriving meaning out of them.
 Data scientists use a combination of tools, applications, principles and algorithms to make sense of random data clusters.
 Since almost all kinds of organizations today are generating exponential amounts of data around the world, it becomes difficult to monitor and store this data.
 Data science focuses on data modelling and data warehousing to track the ever-growing data set.
 The information extracted through data science applications are used to guide business processes and reach organisational goals.

 One of the domains that data science influences directly is business intelligence.
 Having said that, there are functions that are specific to each of these roles.
 Data scientists primarily deal with huge chunks of data to analyse the patterns, trends and more.
 These analysis applications formulate reports which are finally helpful in drawing inferences.
 A Business Intelligence expert picks up where a data scientist leaves – using data science reports to understand the data trends in any particular business field and presenting business forecasts and course of action based on these inferences.
 Interestingly, there’s also a related field which uses both data science, data analytics and business intelligence applications- Business Analyst.
 A business analyst profile combines a little bit of both to help companies take data driven decisions.

 Data scientists analyse historical data according to various requirements, by applying different formats, namely:

 - Predictive causal analytics: Data scientists use this model to derive business forecasts.
 The predictive model showcases the outcomes of various business actions in measurable terms.
 This can be an effective model for businesses trying to understand the future of any new business move.